kptdev/kpt/porch/docs/porch-roadmap.md

 * Support package contents that are not text
 * Revisit package update mutation to avoid using local file system and integrate better with CaD library (`updatePackageMutation.Apply`).
+* Migrate the PackageRevision resource to a CRD rather than using the aggregated APIServer.

 ## Package Lifecycle